 “These surfaces, so appealing to the tactile sense, carried the eye on a fantastic journey through planetary landscapes punctuated by crusty routes of closely-grouped obsidian, and soft, misty hills of pulverized mineral matter.
 In these compositions the artist approached the freedom of the easel painter.”

-Born in White Plains, NY to a French-Jewish family, Reynal apprenticed from 1930-38 with Boris Anrep, a Russian mosaicist working in Paris.
+Born in White Plains, NY, Reynal apprenticed from 1930-38 with Boris Anrep, a Russian mosaicist working in Paris.
 She spent the World War II years living in San Francisco, and in Sierra Nevada.
 Her first solo exhibition was held in Los Angeles in 1940.
 During her California years, Reynal also developed a lifelong friendship with Isamu Noguchi who had enrolled, voluntarily, in an internment camp to aid other Japanese-Americans.
 She collaborated with Noguchi on several mosaics for tables of his design.
 The exhibition will include a 1942 table on loan from the Noguchi Foundation.
 Additionally, the exhibition catalog accompanying the show will include an essay by Dakin Hart, Senior Curator of the Noguchi Foundation, on the subject of their collaboration.